tidalcycles/tidal-doc/docs/configuration/MIDIOSC/MIDI.md

 The following sections show two alternatives for sending MIDI clock events that follow the tempo of Tidal.

 #### Synchronising MIDI clock using the Link protocol
-Since version 1.9, Tidal uses Ableton Link for scheduling events.
+Since version 1.9, Tidal uses the Link protocol for scheduling events.
-Ableton Link is a technology that synchronizes musical beat, tempo, and phase across multiple applications.
+Link is a technology that synchronizes musical beat, tempo, and phase across multiple applications.
+It was originally developed by a company called Ableton, but is open source and now implemented in a wide range of music software.
 We can use Link to synchronize Tidal with a separate program that will act as the MIDI clock source.
 This is the preferred method for sending MIDI clock events as it is easy, performant, stable, and has fewer quirks than [Synchronising MIDI clock via Tidal](#synchronising-midi-clock-via-tidal).